IsaacBradley/Python-codes/README.md

 # Python-code-snippets
- This repository contains codes for learning and practicing python.
+ This repository has codes for learning python.